Support Vector Machines¶

 contains an second classifier:'completion classifier'

-a Python function object that takes an matrix with test vectors as rows and returns a vector with labels
+matrix with test vectors as rows and returns a vector with labels

 Example 1¶